erigontech/erigon/docs/programmers_guide/witness_format.md

 ### `OpCode`

+pushes a code to the stack

 format: `OpCode code:[]byte`

 encoded as `[ 0x04 CBOR(code)... ]`

 ### `OpExtension`

+pushes an extension node with a specified key on the stack

 format: `OpExtension key:[]byte`

 encoded as `[ 0x01 CBOR(key)... ]`

 ### `OpLeaf`

+pushes a leaf with specified key and value to the stack

 format: `OpLeaf key:[]byte value:[]byte`

 encoded as `[ 0x00 CBOR(key)...
 CBOR(value)... ]`

 ### `OpAccountLeaf`

+pushes a leaf with specified parameters to the stack; if flags show, before that pops 1 or 2 values from the stack;

 format: `OpAccountLeaf key:[]byte flags <nonce:uint64> <balance:[]byte>`